fhoedemakers/pico-infonesPlus/README.md

 - Insert the SD card into the SD card slot.
 - Connect the HDMI cable to the HDMI port of the Adafruit Feather and to your monitor.
 - Connect controllers depending on your setup:
+  - Legacy controllers.
-  - NES Controller to the NES controller port
+    - NES Controller to the NES controller port.
     - WII-Classic controller to the Nunchuck Breakout Adapter.
     - Connect USB-C power supply to USB-C connector.
+  - USB game Controllers
+    * Connect the USB C connector of the "male USB C to female micro usb cable" to the USB C port of the feather.
+    * Connect the female micro USB port of the "male USB C to female micro usb cable" to the male micro USB port of the USB OTG Y cable.
+    * Connect the controller with the appropriate cable to the full size female usb port of the OTG Y-Cable.
+    * Connect the Micro usb power adapter to the female Micro usb connecter of the OTG Y-Cable.
 - Power on the monitor and the Pico

 ![Image](assets/featherDVI.jpg)